ietf-rats-wg/rats-endorsements/draft-ietf-rats-endorsements.md

-Appraisal policies (Appraisal Policy for Evidence, and Appraisal Policy for Attestation Results) involve comparing the actual state of an Attester against desired or undesired states, in order to determine how trustworthy the Attester is for its purposes.
+Appraisal policies (Appraisal Policy for Evidence, and Appraisal Policy for Attestation Results) involve comparing the actual state of an Attester against desired or undesired states, to determine how trustworthy the Attester is for the Relying Party's purposes.
 The state of an Attester represents the Attester's "shape" as the arrangement of its various execution environments, which are typically organized hierarchically.
 The state of an Attester also encompasses the combination of static and